Amazon Advertising Reports: How to Analyze & Utilize Them

 Invalid traffic refers to impressions and clicks coming from fraudulent, involuntary, non-human, or duplicate traffic.

-This report provided transparency into the gross and invalid traffic identified by Amazon at campaign level.
+This report provided transparency into the gross and invalid traffic identified by Amazon at the campaign level.

 Sponsored Brands Reports